ABadNameSniper/monarch_bot/README.md

 4) run setup, and then switch_monarch as needed (i have systemd run it once a day)

 ## TODO
-* generate `.service`, `.timer`, and `.sh` files for use in automation, using the setup program. maybe a .bat if i can figure out a timer system for windows
 * fix setting server icon to avatarless users. make sure it supports animated avatars too
   * test this
-* make a PFP for the bot
 * check to see if everyone on list is still in the server before changing monarch